webexpress-framework/WebExpress/doc/development_guide.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

-Rendering a page in `WebExpress` involves converting it into an HTML tree, which is then sent to the requesting client
+Rendering a page in `WebExpress` involves converting it into an HTML tree, which is then sent
-for viewing.
+to the requesting client for viewing.

  - `IRenderContext`: Provides all necessary information and methods for the rendering process, including details about the current request.
 Manages the `IVisualTree`, ensuring it is properly constructed and utilized during rendering.
  - `IVisualTree`: Represents the HTML tree constructed during the rendering process.
 It can implement various derivatives of the VisualTree class to offer different templates.
 A template defines the structure and appearance of a page.

 This ensures each page is correctly rendered and sent to the client.
+To better understand the
+composition and functionality of the `RenderContext`, refer to the UML diagram below for a
+comprehensive visualization:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗